soltysh/talks/2016/flock/scenario.md

     image: openshift/hello-openshift
 ```

-But managing these definitions is challenging, sometimes.
-Especially for starters
+Managing these definitions is challenging, sometimes.
+Especially for starters,
-or occasional users, or generally a lot less user friendly.
-For this case we've
+or occasional users, and generally not much user friendly.
+To address this concerns,
-created a set of handy commands that should help to get up to speed quickly and
+we've created a set of handy commands that should help you to get up to speed quickly
-easily.
-Having said that let's create our first Pod:
+and easily.
+Having said that, let's create our first Pod:

 ```
 $ oc run hello --image=openshift/hello-openshift --restart=Never